amoghp214/asymptotic-ltl-reachability/README.md

 - **Seen states over time**: The number of states seen in the partial MDP over algorithmic iterations and sampling
 - **Seen transitions over time**: The number of transitions seen in the partial MDP over algorithmic iterations and sampling
 - **MDP policy accuracy over time**: The accuracy of the learned MDP policy over algorithmic iterations and sampling
+- **Results History**: The history of the analysis results over all main-loop iterations

 **Formats**: PNG (quick viewing)